How to Negotiate a Credit Card Debt Settlement

-Absent some sort of unique set of circumstances, a bankruptcy filing would be the worst-case scenario for the credit card company because it stands to lose everything it has extended you.
-This means they can often be convinced of privately negotiating settlements of as much as 75% of the debt balance, forgiving what you owe in the hope of getting back something.
+Absent some sort of unique set of circumstances; a bankruptcy filing would be the worst-case scenario for the credit card company because it stands to lose everything it has extended you.
+It means they can often be convinced of privately negotiating settlements of as much as 75% of the debt balance, forgiving what you owe in the hope of getting back something.

 Once you realize there is little to no chance you will be able to repay your credit card debt, a credit card debt settlement is probably going to require initiating several phone calls to your credit card company, and perhaps even a few written letters.

 How Does a Credit Card Debt Negotiation Work?

 If you have already missed several payments and realize it is not mathematically likely you'll be able to repay your credit card debt; it's possible that your credit score has been hit already.
 If you want to try and work out a deal privately with the credit card company before pushing the nuclear button (bankruptcy), the process begins when you call or write to them.
 It is probably going to be a frustrating experience that will require long conversations with multiple people over days or weeks.

 Ordinarily, you are going to want to explain that 1) you are considering bankruptcy but don't want to have to file, and 2) you are hoping to work out a credit card debt negotiation so that you can make sure the credit card company gets some of its money back even if it's not the full amount, which is better than nothing.